mattheww/gomill/gomill_docs/competitions.rst

-The competition :dfn:`state file` (:file:`{code}.state`) contains a machine-readable (but opaque) description of the competition's results; this allows resuming the competition, and also programatically :ref:`querying the results`.
+The competition :dfn:`state file` (:file:`{code}.state`) contains a machine-readable (but opaque) description of the competition's results; this allows resuming the competition, and also programmatically :ref:`querying the results`.
 It is rewritten after each game result is received, so that little information will be lost if the ringmaster stops ungracefully for any reason.